BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/Source/Documentation/English/ReferencePages/Symbols/SpinWeightedSpheroidalHarmonicS.md

   "Option Descriptions" -> {
     "Method" -> "The method to use to numerically evaluate the harmonic.
 Possible choices are \"Leaver\" and \"SphericalExpansion\"."
    },
-  "See Also" -> {"SpinWeightedSpheroidalEigenvalue", "SpinWeightedSphericalHarmonicY"}, "More About" -> {"SpinWeightedSpheroidalHarmonics"}, "Tutorials" -> {"SpinWeightedSpheroidalHarmonics"}
+  "See Also" -> {"SpinWeightedSpheroidalEigenvalue", "SpinWeightedSpheroidalHarmonicSFunction", "SpinWeightedSphericalHarmonicY"}, "More About" -> {"SpinWeightedSpheroidalHarmonics"}, "Tutorials" -> {"SpinWeightedSpheroidalHarmonics"}
 }